salesforce-heroku-workshops/enterprise-java-developer/index.md

 2. Select `Team`
 3. Select `Commit...`
 4. Enter a `Commit message` like `Added real-time push with PubNub`
+5. Check the box to add the new `PubnubService.java` file to the repo
-5. Select `Commit`
+6. Select `Commit`
-6. Select the project's context menu
+7. Select the project's context menu
-7. Select `Team`
+8. Select `Team`
-8. Select `Push to Upstream`
+9. Select `Push to Upstream`

 Verify that the real-time push notifications work in your application on Heroku.